 Visit Ismail Kadare’s House

 Visit the house of the most famous Albanian author, Ismail Kadare.
-Destroyed by fire in 1997 and recently reconstructed, the house offers several of exhibitions demonstrating the work of this Girokaster local.
-Admission fee is 200 lekë (around 4 euro).
+Destroyed by fire in 1997 and recently reconstructed, the house offers several exhibitions demonstrating the work of this Girokaster local.
+The admission fee is 200 ALL.

 See the Cold War Tunnel